18 Bitcoin ETFs and Cryptocurrency Funds You Should Know

 The argument for buying this new ETF is three-fold: It gives you exposure to the crypto market without owning crypto assets directly; it gives you exposure to the companies building the crypto infrastructure such as Bitcoin miners, trading platforms, etc.; and lastly, it gives you a piece of global cryptocurrency players such as Coinbase.

-BITQ carries many of the same stocks as the other funds on this list – names like MicroStrategy, Galaxy Digital (BRPHF) and Silvergate.
-But because of the concentrated nature of the 30-stock portfolio, the top 10 stocks account for a massive 64% of assets.
+BITQ carries many of the same stocks as the other funds on this list – names like MicroStrategy, Galaxy Digital (BRPHF) and Silvergate Capital (SI), which provides loans and banking services to companies related to cryptocurrencies, the blockchain and fintech.
+But because of the concentrated nature of the 30-stock portfolio, the top 10 stocks account for a massive 62% of assets.

 If you have real conviction in the cryptocurrency movement, BITQ is one of the best equity ETFs you can use to express it.